shanepeckham/Microservices/README.md

 An Azure Bot service instance will run inside a container on Azure Container Instances to take orders from customers.
 It will then route the request to API Management which will at runtime determine the subscription level of the customer and route them to the relevant technology stack, e.g. PayAsYouGo customers get routed to a serverless stack with rate limiting, Premium customers get routed to a managed Kubernetes stack.
 This repo will initially start with the PayAsYouGo serverless stack, the [AKS](https://azure.microsoft.com/en-us/services/container-service/) cluster will be added soon.

-An swagger enabled GO API running on Azure Container Services as part of a container group will handle the order and write it CosmosDb and place it on a partitioned event hub.
-A sidecar
+An swagger enabled GO API running on Azure Container Services as part of a Container Group will handle the order and write it CosmosDb and place it on a partitioned event hub.
+A nodejs sidecar container running in this Container Group will listen to a specificed partition on the event hub and route the reques to another swagger enabled Go container which will fulfill the order.

-# Preparing for this lab
+Once an order is fullfilled an event will be triggered to invoke an Azure function which will notify the customer that their order has been processed via SendGrid.

+Below is the sample flow for the Serverless component of this solution:

+# Tools required

 For this Lab you will require: